biot-med/plugin-lambda-seed-public/README.md

 - `traceId = eventTraceId || (await getTraceId())` - get a traceId from the event (or fallback to a traceId from a BioT service)

 - `configureLogger` - creating new logs format that follows the structure required for dataDog logs (including a traceId).
-Environment variable SHOULD_VALIDATE_JWT should be false if the lambda does not receive a token, otherwise authentication will fail the lambda
+Environment variable BIOT_SHOULD_VALIDATE_JWT should be false if the lambda does not receive a token, otherwise authentication will fail the lambda

 - `authenticate` - authenticate the token sent by the notification service.